-1 unit - Chandrani, Gardiner, Premawardhana
+1 unit - Chandrani

 RE302 Seminar in Theory & Method

-Investigation of theories of the origin and function of religion and of academic methods of religious studies through

-close reading of classic and contemporary texts.
+Investigation of theories of the origin and function of religion and of academic methods of religious studies through close reading of classic and contemporary texts.

 Prerequisite: Declared junior & senior majors.

 1 unit - Wright

 RE304 Conversion

 Considers debates over the analytical value of a key category in the study of religion.
 By situating 'conversion' alongside cognate ideas in cultural and philosophical studies--such as askesis, shapeshifting, liminality, hybridity, and radical empiricism--we also explore its potential to mean more than merely the transfer of religious affiliation.
 Readings include Epictetus, Paul, Augustine, William James, B.R.
-Ambedkar, and Malcolm X. (Not offered 2017-18).
+Ambedkar, and Malcolm X. (Not offered 2018-19).

 Prerequisite: Two courses in Religion or consent of instructor.

 1 unit

 RE305 Making and Faking Scriptures

 Explores how ancient Jewish and Christian writings came to be valued as sacred scriptures.
 "Making" encompasses the physical production and transmission of ancient texts (authorship, sources, material aspects, scribal activity, and circulation) as well as assertions of scriptural authority and related processes of canonization.
 "Faking" involves alleged forgeries, both ancient and modern, as well as intentional alterations to scriptural texts.
 Prerequisite: Any biblical studies based RE course or Consent of Instructor.
+(Not offered 2018-19).

-1 unit - Reaves
+1 unit

 RE320 Ritual and Judaism

 A study of Judaism through various models of ritual theory, surveying a variety of assumptions, contexts, and functions.
 Throughout the block we will explore new frameworks for thinking about ritual, asking what ritual 'communicates' and how.
-(Not offered 2017-18).
+(Not offered 2018-19).

 1 unit

 RE345 The Dervish Diaries

 Selected readings in Islamic literature in translation.
 Meets the Critical Perspectives: Global Cultures requirement.
+(Not offered 2018-19).

 Prerequisite: Religion 140.